HaeffnerLab/trap-simulation-tools-matlab/readme.txt

 * Join import_data functionality with the now defunct script for importing data from CPO

 * Change the length scales to micron, but keep mm for the E and U

-* Internally rescale to geometric mean for spher_harm_exp